-- vii.
-Premises Licensed for the Sale of Liquor within Activity Area 1 Premises licensed for the sale of liquor under the Sale of Liquor Act 1989, for the consumption of liquor on the premises between the hours of 11pm and 7am with respect to the scale of the activity, car parking, retention of amenity, noise and hours of operation.
-This rule shall not apply to the sale of liquor: - To any person who is residing on the premises (temporarily or permanently) - To any person who is present on the premises for the purpose of dining. - wiii.
-Buildings and Structures associated with the erection and maintenance of a gondola within Activity Areas 6 and 7b that provides access from the Zone to the Cardrona Ski Area.
+Premises licensed for the sale of liquor under the Sale of Liquor Act 1989, for the consumption of liquor on the premises between the hours of 11pm and 7am.
+Matters of control are reserved with respect to the scale of the activity, car parking, retention of amenity, noise and hours of operation.
+This rule shall not apply to the sale of liquor:

+- To any person who is residing on the premises (temporarily or permanently) - To any person who is present on the premises for the purpose of dining.